Color Cast of Brick or Stone

 Let the Stone be the Starting Point for Your Scheme

-Most stones have one of the above five color casts.
+If you are building a new home, select the stone and roof first and then create a color scheme to enhance these features.
+Most stonework has one of the above five color casts.
 When choosing colors for your stone home exterior, find paint or materials that blend with or complement the stone’s predominant colors or overall color cast.
-All of the colors in a scheme need to harmonize with the stone to create the best look.
-If you are building a new home, select the stone and roof first and then create a color scheme to enhance these features.
+All the colors in a scheme must harmonize with the stone to create the best look.

-In addition to looking at the fixed features, consider the other four FRESH steps.
-You can find the details of how to do that in the ebook FRESH Home Exterior Color Schemes for Brick and Stone, which is available to you with our compliments.
+In addition to the fixed features, consider the other four FRESH steps.
+You can find the details of how to do that in the ebook FRESH Home Exterior Color Schemes for Brick and Stone, which is available with our compliments.

 Continue Choosing Your Stone Exterior Scheme

 For your entire stone or partial stone exterior, consider the overall color cast of your stonework and any colors that stand out in the mix.
 The overall tone could be gray, tan, brown, greige, cream, white, or another color.
-The primary color of your home needs to blend with the tone of your stone.
+The primary color of your home must blend with your stone’s tone.
 That doesn’t mean it must be in the same color family.
 For example, you could select blue for your primary color with gray rocks, but a grayed blue will blend with the stones better than a bright, clear blue.
-If the mix of stones includes a color that truly stands out, a more robust version of that color might make an excellent choice for your shutters or front door.
+If the mix of rocks includes a color that truly stands out, a more robust version of that color might make an excellent choice for your shutters or front door.

 Stones with a Tan Color Cast

 Tan Stone Exterior Schemes with Multi-Width Slate EvergreenThe warmth of stones with a tan color cast makes them a popular choice for home exteriors.
-Tan can be neutral or lean towards another color such as gold, green, peach, or coral.
-Noticing your stone’s subtle nuances will help you find the right colors for tan stone exterior color schemes.
-Would one of these “Five Terrific Tan Stone Exterior Color Schemes” be suitable for your home?
+Tan can be neutral or lean toward another color, such as gold, green, peach, or coral.
+Noticing your stone’s subtle nuances will help you find a harmonious color scheme for a tan stone exterior.
+Would one of these “Five Terrific Tan Stone Exterior Color Schemes” suit your home?

 Stones with a Brown Color Cast

-Brown Stone Exterior Schemes with Bellaforté Shake Tahoe
+Brown Stone Exterior Schemes with Select Shake Tahoe

-Just like in the world around us, earthy brown can stand alongside all color families.
-Hues based on those you see in nature are perfect for the brown stonework on your exterior color schemes.
-Colors that are a bit toned down will look best.
-Find an inspired palette starting with our “Five Beautiful Brown Stone Exterior Color Schemes”
+Like in the natural world, earthy brown can stand alongside all color families.
+Hues based on those you see in nature is perfect for the brown stonework on your exterior color schemes.
+Colors that are toned down will look best.
+Find an inspired palette starting with our “Five Beautiful Brown Stone Exterior Color Schemes.”

 Stones with a Gray Color Cast